-Figure 2 shows the DJF mean sea level pressure (SLP) and the 250 hPa geopotential height (Z250) model response for the 4 different ENSO-like SST forcing simulations.
-The strongest ENSO response is observed in the North Pacific, where during EN conditions the AL intensifies (negative SLP anomalies) and extends eastwards (Fig2a,b).
-At upper levels (250hPa)

-- 205 during EN conditions the AL intensifies (negative SLP anomalies) and extends eastwards (Fig2a,b).
-At upper levels (250hPa) the EN response projects onto the positive PNA phase (Fig2e,f), i.e. the first mode of interannual variability in the North Pacific (Wallace and Gutzler, 1981).
-Qualitatively the opposite-signed pattern occurs for LN forcing, anomalies project onto the negative PNA phase, however significant asymmetry in terms of the strength and position of the North Pacific and North American anomalies can be identified.
-For example, the response for strong EN (Figure 2a) is stronger and covers a larger area - 210 than the opposite signed response for strong LN (Figure 2d and 5b).
+Figure 2 shows the DJF mean sea level pressure (SLP) and the 250 hPa geopotential height (Z250) model response for the four different ENSO-like SST forcing simulations.
+The strongest ENSO response is observed in the North Pacific, where during EN conditions the AL intensifies (negative SLP anomalies) and extends eastward (Fig. 2a and b).
+At upper levels (250 hPa) the EN response projects onto the positive PNA phase (Fig. 2e and f), i.e., the first mode of interannual variability in the North Pacific (Wallace and Gutzler, 1981).
+Qualitatively the opposite-signed pattern occurs for LN forcing, and anomalies project onto the negative PNA phase; however, significant asymmetry in terms of the strength and position of the North Pacific and North American anomalies can be identified.
+For example, the response for strong EN (Fig. 2a) is stronger and covers a larger area than the opposite-signed response for strong LN (Figs. 2d and 5b).
 In this study, we focus on analyzing the response over the North Atlantic sector.
 The reader is referred to Jiménez-Esteve and Domeisen (2019) for a study of the nonlinearity in the North Pacific region using the same model setup.